 Got a pimple on your earlobe?
 That can happen too.
 Hair products and sweat are a recipe for ear pimples.

 Solution: Again, for the sake of your scalp and ears, embrace the up hairdo style during the summer.
 Also, keep it light with the hair products—the fewer products you use in your hair, the better.
 And if an earlobe zit does pop up, hit it with a Mighty Patch to get rid of the pimple real quick.
 The acne patch features premium medical-grade hydrocolloid that works like a charm at sucking out all the pus out of the pimple overnight.

 There's buttne, and there's also bacne.
 Our back is another body part that tends to get very sweaty during the summer.
 Heck, sometimes, especially during gnarly heatwaves, you can literally just be sitting down doing nothing and suddenly break out into a sweaty mess.
 Been there.

 Solution: Prevention is key.
 As with other body pimples, keep the area dry as much as possible by showering and changing into dry clothes after you've been sweating.
-Exfoliating the area on the regular can also help keep pores nice and clear.
-And wearing a non-comedogenic, lightweight sunscreen instead of a heavy one can also help prevent back breakouts.
+Exfoliating once or twice a week with a scrub that contains a gently physical exfoliant like dissolving sugar will also help keep pores nice and clear.
+And wearing a non-comedogenic, lightweight sunscreen instead of a heavy one can help prevent back breakouts.
 If all else fails and you get back pimples despite your prevention efforts, that's what Mighty Patch Surface is for.
 Like the Mighty Patch original, it features hydrocolloid that helps zap away pimples in larger areas such as your back.
 Sayonara, bacne.